 Richland Center is located in approximately the center of Richland County and is serviced by two principal highways - U.S. Highway 14 (east/west traffic) and State Highway 80 (north/south traffic).
-The population of Richland Center in 2008 stood at 5,165, Increases are expected to occur despite slight population declines elsewhere in Richland County.
+The population of Richland Center is expected to increase, despite slight population declines elsewhere in Richland County.